 Choosing Your Weighted Vest

 There are three major considerations when it comes to choosing the weighted vests: comfort, material, and style.

 - Comfortable Fit: You want your vest to be comfortable so that you don’t hate wearing it!
 Do NOT choose a weighted vest that has narrow shoulder straps.
 A vest with narrow straps does not distribute weight efficiently across your shoulders.
 As a result, when you increase your weight, those straps will hurt a lot and dig into your shoulders.
 No one wants to come home after a workout to find that their vest left two raw red stripes on your skin.
 Weight vests have a broader top-of-shoulder construction to evenly distribute the weight across your upper body.

 - Vest Material: Hands down, the top weight vests are breathable and do not retain moisture.
 Imagine exercising and wearing a garbage bag on your torso; that’s what non-breathable weighted vests are like.
 If you don’t choose a breathable weight vest, you’ll get too hot and clammy during exercise.
 We highly recommend ordering your weighted vests on Amazon because they have a free return policy.
 Test a bunch of vests and return the ones you don’t like.
 It’s risk-free and helps ensure you choose the right one.

 - Style: Are you going to wear the weight vest only for workouts, or are you looking for something you can wear during everyday life?
 If you’re looking to build strength throughout the day, while going to class, etc., you need a sleek, slim weighted vest that will fit comfortably under your clothes.
 If you’re only planning to use the vest when you go to the gym or work out at home, you don’t need something slim and fashionable.
-Your usage patterns will determine the best weighted vest for you.
+Your usage patterns will determine the right weighted vest for you.
 You might also consider a weighted shirt for everyday use.